Outlaw (Marvel Comics): Inez Temple

-Inez Temple was born in Texas and as a child she was bullied by other children, who called her Crazy Inez.
-This nickname still enrages Inez.
-Due to her mutant strength, she was far stronger than her peers and beat them whenever they bullied her, but her father taught her to be responsible with her powers.
-She is a descendant of Lance Temple, who was also known as the Wild West gunman The Outlaw Kid.
+Inez Temple was born in Texas.
+As a child, she was bullied by other children, who called her "Crazy Inez".
+Inez is a mutant and possesses a degree of superhuman strength.
+As a result, she was far stronger than her peers and beat them whenever they bullied her, but her father taught her to be responsible with her powers.
+She is a descendant of Lance Temple, who was also known as the Wild West gunman Outlaw Kid.